clodoveu/BTTF_Clock/README.md

 - single 20-pin header
 - buzzer
 - wiring
-- a corner off a small prototype printed circuit board
+- a corner cut from a small prototype printed circuit board

 Case, which I designed and built using MDF and lucite.